typings/typings/docs/faq.md

 /// <reference path="../typings/index.d.ts" />
 ```

+## Supported Node Versions

+All versions of node ≥4 are supported.

 ## References

 During installation, all references (E.g. `/// <reference path="..." />`) are stripped.
 They are stripped because of their ambiguous nature - it can not be determined if the reference should be included within the source or is a dependency.
 If the reference is something you require for the project to work, you can always install the references as dependencies manually.